aarnt/gorgzorg/README.md

     -h: Show this help
     -v: Verbose mode.
 When gorging, show speed.
 When zorging, show bytes received -c <IP>: Set IP or name to connect to
-    -d <ms>: Set delay to wait between file transfers (in ms, default is 100)
     -tar: Use tar to archive contents of relative path -g <relativepath>: Set a relative filename or relative path to gorg (send) -p <portnumber>: Set port to connect or listen to connections (default is 10000)